laszlocph/website/Roadmap-for-Kubernetes-projects.md

 By this time the project has been ongoing for a few months and every organization should be able to draw their conclusion whether to go to production or not.

-## Failure modes
+## Avoid failure modes

-* **Don't debate, do**
+#### Don't debate, do
 <br/>The biggest enemy of the Docker / Kubernetes projects I see is the endless debates.
 Perhaps it's because of overwhelming number of decisions that have to be made, or the learning curve, but projects often stall on the altair of finding the best registry, CI or monitoring tool.
 <br/>Keep in mind, that a pull request trumps a thousand argument.
 If only meetings that happen, it's not an unfriendly move to settle it with a working PR.
 One can respond with a counter PR if that invested in the decision.
 In the meantime though there is a working solution.

-* **Death by a thousand papercuts**
+#### Death by a thousand papercuts
-<br/>We should never forget that Kubernetes and Docker at al. is a new technology.
+<br/>We should never forget that Kubernetes and Docker et al. are new technologies.
 And while the horror stories that one can read on HackerNews perhaps painting a grimmer picture that it really is,
 it can easily happen that for a given company it will just not work out.

-Death by a thousand papercuts is really threatening, the team can be exhausted from the seemingly endless issues, perhaps with a metrics collector integration, or Docker daemon issues in the given infrastructure.
+Death by a thousand papercuts is really threatening as the team can be exhausted from the seemingly endless issues, perhaps with a metrics collector integration, or Docker daemon issues in the given infrastructure.

-<br/>One can only fight against this by setting a large enough inertia and skill in the team by involving as many parties as humanly possible who want to project to succeed.
-A non interested party gives up easier on an issue than someone who genuinely believes that the benefits outweigh the issues.
+One can only fight the exhaustion by setting a large enough inertia and skill in the team by involving as many parties as possible.
+Parties that want the project to succeed since someone non vested in the ides gives up easier on an issue than someone who genuinely believes that the benefits outweigh the issues.
 Make sure you identify these people early on, bring in the expertise if needed, but also accept the failure if it happens.

-It might be that a set of shell scripts running Docker on a VM is what the solution is for you
+My experience recently is that the most part of issues I face have a matching resolved Github issue with code merged into the mainline.
+And if not, the pace of progress is getting exponential, with vendors fully backing the Kubernetes cause.
+Docker / Kubernetes is becoming the new Linux, with its backing foundation (CNCF) and distributions (Openshift, Rancher, GKE), and spread alike.

+---

+**Struggling to move from Docker Compose to production?
+Get in touch on** [https://laszlo.cloud](https://laszlo.cloud)